Yinan-x-Zhang/CQUT-PVI-Pedestrian-Vehicle-interaction-dataset-under-right-turn-unsignalized-intersections/README.md

 ![image](https://github.com/Yinan-x-Zhang/CQUT-PVI-Pedestrian-Vehicle-interaction-dataset-under-right-turn-unsignalized-intersections/blob/main/Interaction%20diagram.png)

-**Please be patient as the dataset will be subsequently shared as a public dataset in order to promote the progress and collaboration of scientific research in the field of transportation.**
+**We have made the dataset public and the paper will be published in the future, when using the dataset, we hope you can cite our article, thank you!**